Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

 Regarding training, small dog breeds are often just as intelligent and capable as larger breeds.

-Consistent and positive reinforcement-based training methods work well with small dogs.
+Consistent, positive-reinforcement-based training methods work well with small dogs.

-Training should focus on basic obedience and socialization and may also include fun activities like agility training.
+Training should focus on basic obedience and socialization, and may also include fun activities like agility training.

 Being patient and understanding is essential, as small breeds sometimes exhibit stubborn behavior.